Nuclear Magnetic Relaxation Time near Compensation Temperature in Ferrimagnetic Insulator: Introduction

-The nuclear magnetic resonance (NMR) is also powerful tool for magnetism of broad materials.
-Magnetic excitations can be characterized by the nuclear magnetic relaxation time $T_1$ whose origin is the hyperfine interaction between electron and nucleus.
-Regarding magnetic insulators, however, the origin of $T_1$ is not so obvious.
-If the system is isotropic and the quantization axes of nuclear and electron are identical, the relaxation cannot be obtained within the linearized spinwave approximation.
-The misalignment of quantization axes and/or the dipole-dipole interactions between an electronic and a nuclear spins will induce the relaxation called Raman process\cite{moriya56,mitchell57,beeman68}.
-The interactions among magnons are also the source of relaxation, e.g., three magnon process\cite{moriya56,mitchell57,beeman68}.
-Those are studied for a ferromagnetic and an antiferromagnetic insulators.
-Recently, Imai et al. have reported an enhancement of NMR signal around $T_{\rm A}$, which is closely related to the domain wall motion\cite{imai20}.
-In contrast to the ESR, the NMR is a site-selective measurement of magnetism.
-It must be interesting to study dynamical aspect of magnetism in ferrimagnet site by site.
-In addition, consistent understanding of ferrimagnetism among experimental methods, NMR, ESR, and neutron scattering will be useful.
+Nuclear magnetic resonance (NMR) also is a powerful tool for studying the magnetism of a broad range of materials.
+Magnetic excitations can be characterized by the nuclear magnetic relaxation time $T_1$, which originates in the hyperfine interaction between electron and nucleus.
+For magnetic insulators, however, the origin of $T_1$ is not so obvious.
+If the system is isotropic and the nuclear and electron quantization axes are identical, the relaxation cannot be obtained within the linearized spin-wave approximation.
+Misalignment of the quantization axes--and/or the dipole-dipole interactions between an electronic and a nuclear spins--induces relaxation through the Raman process\cite{moriya56,mitchell57,beeman68}.
+Interactions among magnons are also the source of relaxation, e.g., through the three-magnon process\cite{moriya56,mitchell57,beeman68}.
+Those processes can be studied for both ferromagnetic and antiferromagnetic insulators.
+Recently, Imai et al. have reported an enhancement of the NMR signal around $T_{\rm A}$, which is closely related to domain wall motion\cite{imai20}.
+In contrast to ESR, NMR provides a site-selective measurement of magnetism.
+It is therefore interesting to study the dynamical aspects of magnetism site-by-site in a ferrimagnet.
+In addition, a consistent understanding of ferrimagnetism among experimental methods--NMR, ESR, and neutron scattering--will be useful.

-In this paper, we will study the nuclear magnetic relaxation time in the ferrimagnet.
-In Sec.
-2, a model Hamiltonian and an approximation will be explained.
-The nuclear magnetic relaxation time by the Raman process will be given in Sec.
-3. Additional changes due to an orbital angular momentum will be discussed in Sec.
-4. Below, Bohr magneton $\mu_B$ and Planck constant $\hbar=h/2\pi$ are set to 1 for brevity.
+In this paper, we study the nuclear magnetic relaxation time in ferrimagnets.
+Section 2 explains the model Hamiltonian and the approximation used.
+The nuclear magnetic relaxation time due to the Raman process is given in Sec.
+3. Additional changes due to orbital angular momentum are briefly discussed in Sec.
+4. Below, Bohr magneton $\mu_B$ and Planck constant $\hbar=h/2\pi$ are set equal to 1 for brevity.